Enlighten Students on the Festival of LightsDecember 8, 2016

 Students can make paper lanterns that are used with LED lights, make doodh peda sweets to taste, create a dried rice rangoli, and research the significance of firecrackers and gambling for the celebration.
 Gambling has become something of a trend.
 Online casinos like mega888 livemobile66.com have had a tremendous impact on this.
 It’s made it easier for people to access the thrill and excitement they get from playing at casinos from their front room’s sofa by simply downloading the app onto their mobile devices. in some areas for it, in fact, with many people placing a bet with the mega888 apk or going to a casino around the time for the fun of it.
 People love the glitz and glamor that Diwali brings to the colder months of the year.

 There are other ways to celebrate Diwali too.
 For example, some schools encourage students to try out yoga poses as a unique way of celebrating Indian culture and thinking about the special aspects of this Indian holiday.
 It might even be a good idea to contact a local yoga instructor to lead a special session in celebration of Diwali.
 Additionally, did you know that yoga is often cited as an elixir that can be used to combat a wide range of health issues such as obesity, depression, diabetes and panic attacks?
-Moreover, if you would like to learn more about the potential health boosting benefits of yoga you can find further resources online by reading about the top yoga teacher training in india.

 What are some of your favorite ways to celebrate Diwali?